-The Figural TTCT is a group-administered pencil and paper creativity test requiring pictorial responses.
+The TTCT is an additional creativity assessment used in First Look testing and only administered if an eligible score in the creativity area is needed to make that child eligible for services or refer that child to a Second Look in the following fall.
+The Figural TTCT is a group-administered pencil and paper creativity test\requiring pictorial responses.
 It requires students to use their imagination, solve problems, think of new ideas, and elaborate on their ideas.
 This assessment does not score a student's drawing skills but rather the ideas and thinking that go into the figural responses.
 The TTCT is administered in one test session, lasting approximately one hour.
-The resulting score is reported as a national percentile rank to parents in the creativity section of the gifted eligibility report.
+If administered, the resulting score is reported as a national percentile rank to parents in the creativity section of the gifted eligibility report (instead of the GES creativity score).
 The 90th percentile is the minimum qualifying score for gifted eligibility.